 1. Determine if you want all customers from e-automate to sync to ConnectWise or if you want to filter the set of customers for the sync.
 You can filter the customers by customer type, contract type, or branch.

-2. Sites in Connectwise link to locations in eAutomate, if you wish to use the sync to create or update sites, existing sites will need to be manually linked together between the two systems.
+2. Sites in ConnectWise link to locations in eAutomate.
+If you wish to use the sync to create or update sites, existing sites will need to be manually linked together between the two systems.
 This is done via a custom property on the location company in e-automate.
-See more on sites here.
+See details on sites in CW.
 If the sync is set to insert locations, and existing sites are not linked to the location in e-automate, the sync will create duplicate sites in ConnectWise.

 CW Settings